SamuelSnowball/nextjsmongotemplate/README.md

 3. Getting Watchpack error on /app /app/pages and /app/styles, permissions issue? server hotreloads but actually only does client, when make server changes need to rebuild the frontend image
 For hot reloading nextjs within docker, two things are required
 4. Ensure docker volume is mapped and for node modules as well
-5. Ammend next.js.config to include, along with the default strict mode:
+5. Ammend next.js.config to include, along with the default strict mode: (When I uppraded to Next13, it complains saying webpackDevMiddleware is not a valid key)
 ```
   webpackDevMiddleware: config => {
     config.watchOptions = {